Hall income tax: Distributions to municipalities and counties

-Three-eighths of Hall income tax payments are distributed to the local government of the municipality or county where the taxpayer resides.
-There are no restrictions on how local governments use the money.
+Three-eighths of Hall income tax payments were distributed to the local government of the municipality or county where the taxpayer resided.
+There were no restrictions on how local governments use the money.
 This distribution arrangement may be related to the genesis of the Hall tax as a property tax on an intangible property.

-Distributions to municipalities are generally larger than distributions to counties.
+Distributions to municipalities were generally larger than distributions to counties.
 In FY 2003, combined distributions to all of the state's municipalities totaled $42,332,061, or an average of $13.22 per municipal resident, while distributions to counties were $8,184,443, an average of only $3.30 for each resident living outside city limits.
 In FY 2003, the largest per capita recipient of Hall income tax distributions was Belle Meade, a wealthy enclave in Metropolitan Nashville-Davidson County, which received a per capita distribution of $491.68.
 At the low end, 14 municipalities had no income from the Hall tax.
 Per capita distributions to counties ranged from a high of $15.41 to Williamson County to a low of $0.40 to Hancock County.

-Although the Hall income tax is a relatively minor source of revenue for most local governments, it is a major source of funds for a few small municipalities, particularly those with wealthy residents.
-The government of the City of Belle Meade receives over one-third of its revenue from the Hall income tax.
-Other Tennessee municipalities identified as highly dependent on the tax, based on 1997 data, are Forest Hills, Allardt, Lookout Mountain, Slayden, and Walden.
+Although the Hall income tax was a relatively minor source of revenue for most local governments, it was a major source of funds for a few small municipalities, particularly those with wealthy residents. prior to repeal, the government of the City of Belle Meade received over one-third of its revenue from the Hall income tax.
+Other Tennessee municipalities identified as highly dependent on the tax, based on 1997 data, were Forest Hills, Allardt, Lookout Mountain, Slayden, and Walden.

 In FY 2010, combined payments to Knox County and its included municipalities (including Knoxville) totaled $12.5 million, the highest of any county in the state.
 Shelby County and its municipalities (including Memphis) received a total of $11.4 million, while Davidson County and its municipalities (including Nashville) received a total of $10.4 million.
 Other counties where combined payments to the county and municipalities exceeded $1 million were Hamilton County ($5 million), Williamson County ($4.5 million), Sullivan County ($1.4 million), and Sumner County ($1.3 million).
 At the low end, Hancock County and its municipalities received a total of $2,755.